Divorce & Dissolution

 I just found out we have a Guardian Ad Litem.
 Now what?

 The best thing to do, is to contact the Guardian Ad Litem’s office as soon as possible to set up an initial appointment, and to pay your retainer.
 Read more about what to do when a GAL has been appointed.

 How long does it take for a divorce to be final?

-The length of time is significantly affected by how contentious the case is.
-If you and your spouse are able to come to an agreement about everything including division of debts and assets, parenting time, child support etc. Then an agreement can be filed with the courts 30 days after you file.
-If you don’t agree on anything or need the assistance of the court to make an order, then you should be prepared to be in the courts for at least a year, sometimes longer.
+The length of time it takes to resolve a divorce varies greatly depending on the nature of the dispute and the complexity of the issues.
+If you and your spouse can come to an agreement about everything including division of debts and assets, parenting time, child support and the other substantive issues that must be decided.
+An agreement can be filed as a final resolution.
+If you don’t agree on anything or if you agree on some but not all issues, or need the assistance of the court to make an order, then you should be prepared to be in the courts for at least a year, sometimes longer.
 There are often months between court dates, which gives you time to settle out of court.
 Need a Columbus divorce lawyer?
 Abbie Obenour is a Columbus divorce attorney who will be your voice.

 How long until I have custody over my kids?

 This too can take a long while.
 The only exception is if you file for emergency custody of the children, but this can be very difficult to get because the children need to be in immediate danger of physical harm.
 Unfortunately the courts are reluctant to grant these orders because they don’t have all of the information from both parents.
 Also, at least in Franklin County, the preference is Shared Custody and Shared Parenting unless there is a significant issue with the other parent.
 Columbus divorce attorney Abbie Obenour has years of experience with divorce, child custody, spousal support, modifications, and property division.